Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ## How are Audio and Fourier Transforms related:

-Audio consists of many different frequencies which take up a lot of space.
+Audio files contain infomation about all the different frequencies, their amplitudes and other infomation abouut the audio.
+These audio files logically are extremely big in order to accomadate the data.
 Short Time Fourier Transform(STFT) help compress this data by those frequency waves into a table of frequency and times

 ## What are Fourier transforms:

 In short a Fourier transform takes an oscillating function like a sin wave and converts it into a frequency table which tells us which frequencies were orignally in the function.
-The problem with this is that it only gives us one snapshot meaning that we lose out on infomation about when.
+The frequency table however condenses all of the audio given into one single graph.
+The problem with this is that it only gives us one snapshot meaning that we don't get infomation about when these frequencies occur in the audio.

 ![alt text](https://github.com/Stuycs-K/final-project-09-shkolnik-simon-chau-brian/blob/main/Images/FFT-Time-Frequency-View-540.png "Visual Example of Fourier Transform")